jship/jship.github.io/posts/2017-08-11-writing-performant-haskell-part-3.md

 xbuilduStorable v = -- ...
 ```

 To use the `SPECIALIZE` pragma, we give it an additonal type signature that is less polymorphic than the type signature of the function we are specializing.
 In our case, less polymorphic means monomorphic - we are using all concrete types in our specializations.
-This means GHC can know at compile-time which method dictionaries to use and we avoid the runtime lookup costs for things like `Storable.sizeOf`.
+This means GHC can know at compile-time specifically which method dictionaries it is working with and can optimize accordingly.
+We avoid the runtime cost of calling things like `Storable.sizeOf`.

 As we are not diving into the core output in these posts, we will go ahead and add specialized versions for `xshow` and its variants in the public API.
 The updates to the code are available on [GitHub](https://github.com/jship/hexy/commit/8ea5358a7d65e08cfbcbf1442bcc7693021feaf2).
-We are doing this to rule out the chance of paying the runtime lookup cost here too, even though we have a hunch GHC would likely know which dictionaries to use at compile-time for these functions.
+We are doing this to rule out the chance of paying the runtime costs here too, even though we have a hunch GHC would likely know which dictionaries to use at compile-time for these functions.
 When we get to benchmarking below, I encourage you to experiment with removing the specializations on `xshow` and its variants in the public API.
 In my testing, any performance differences were negligible.

 Writing SPECIALIZE pragmas by-hand is error-prone and tiresome.
 We can stitch together a quick-and-dirty script to do it for us: